KCR Calls For Nationwide Agitation Against Fertiliser Price Hike

 He made it clear that if the union government failed to withdraw the increased prices of fertilisers, there would be state-wide and countrywide agitations against it.

-filed in: Telangana, KCR, Farmers, Agriculture, Fertilizers, Agitations
+filed in: Telangana, KCR, Farmers, Agriculture, Fertilisers, Agitations